-$$tf p{ijpt} = \alpha + \beta' OWNERSHIP{ijpt} + \gamma' COMPETITION{jt} + \delta' (OWNERSHIP{ijpt} COMPETITION{jt}) + \varphi' X{ijpt} + \theta' V{jt} + \vartheta' Z{pt} + \mu_j + \rho_p + \tau_t + \varepsilon{ijpt}, \qquad (1)$$ where $tfp{ijpt}$ is a natural logarithm of the total factor productivity of the ith firm, belonging to the jth industry and located in the pth province in year t; OWNERSHIPijpt stands for the types of ownership that characterize the ith firm in year t (OWNERSHIP = {POE, SOE, FOE}); COMPETITIONjt stands for the degree of market competition characterizing the jth (4-digit) industry in year t and proxied by both the Herfindahl-Hirschman index and the entry rate (COMPETITION = {HHI, Entry Rate}); and coefficients $\delta'$ capture the interaction effects.
-We extend our baseline model by including a vector of firm-level ( $X{ijpt}$ ), industry-level ( $V{jt}$ ) and province-level ( $Z{pt}$ ) time-variant characteristics and vectors of industry, province and year fixed effects.
-Thus, the empirical model gives us information regarding the statistical relationships between the firm productivity level and ownership (coefficients $\delta'$ ), conditional on a large vector of the industry (coefficients $\gamma'$ ) and their interplay (coefficients $\delta'$ ), conditional on a large vector of firm, industry and province characteristics.
+$$tfp{ijpt} = \alpha + \beta'OWNERSHIP{ijpt} + \gamma'COMPETITION{jt} + \delta' \left(OWNERSHIP{ijpt} COMPETITION{jt}\right) + \varphi'X{ijpt} + \theta'V{jt} + \vartheta'Z{pt} + \mu_j + \rho_p + \tau_t + \varepsilon{ijpt}, \tag{1}$$ where tfp{ijpt} is a natural logarithm of the total factor productivity of the i^{th} firm, belonging to the j^{th} industry and located in the p^{th} province in year t; $OWNERSHIP{ijpt}$ stands for the types of ownership that characterize the i^{th} firm in year t ($OWNERSHIP = \{POE, SOE, FOE\}$); $COMPETITION{jt}$ stands for the degree of market competition characterizing the j^{th} (4-digit) industry in year t and proxied by both the Herfindahl-Hirschman index and the entry rate ($COMPETITION = \{HHI, Entry Rate\}$); and coefficients δ' capture the interaction effects.
+We extend our baseline model by including a vector of firm-level (X{ijpt}), industry-level (V{jt}) and province-level (Z{pt}) time-variant characteristics and vectors of industry, province and year fixed effects.
+Thus, the empirical model gives us information regarding the statistical relationships between the firm productivity level and ownership (coefficients β'), the degree of competition of the industry (coefficients γ') and their interplay (coefficients δ'), conditional on a large vector of firm, industry and province characteristics.
 In all estimates, cluster-robust standard errors have been used and reported to account for within-cluster (firm) correlation.

 Table 3 shows our first set of results.
 The specification in column (1) includes only ownership dummies, year, industry and province fixed effects.
 We then extend the empirical model by including proxies for market competition (HHI and entry rate) and the vector of controls, respectively, in columns (2) and (3).
 The results in column (3) show that, on average, both FOEs and SOEs exhibit significantly higher productivity levels than POEs (omitted category) during the period 2001-2011.
-On average, once a relevant vector of controls has been accounted for, while SOEs are 23% (exp(0.21)-1) more productive than POEs, FOEs are 36% (exp(0.31)-1) more productive than POEs.
+On average, once a relevant vector of controls has been accounted for, while SOEs are 23% (exp(0.21)-1) more productive than POEs, FOEs are 36% (exp(0.31)-1) more productive than POEs and around 10% more productive than SOEs.
 Consequently, FOEs are, on average, the most productive firms in the period under analysis, but SOEs also show a good performance in terms of productivity.

 As for market competition, the coefficient of HHI is negative (-0.13) and significant, thus pointing to a negative relationship between concentration and productivity: a one percentage point increase in the HHI leads to a 0.13% reduction in firm productivity, ceteris paribus.
-Looking at Table 1 and using the sample average value as a benchmark, if concentration halved (from 0.06 to 0.03) on average in the economy, this would yield a productivity improvement of 0.39% (0.13\3).
+Looking at Table 1 and using the sample average value as a benchmark, if concentration halved (from 0.06 to 0.03) on average in the economy, this would yield a productivity improvement of 0.39% (0.133).
 This modest, albeit significant, effect is plausible given the already low value of HHI associated with the "average" industry in Vietnam.
 Nonetheless, gains may be more relevant for an industry at the 90th percentile of the HHI distribution: if concentration halved in those industries, from 0.13 to 0.065, the productivity improvements of firms active in those sectors would be around 0.845%.
 The coefficient of entry rate is negative and significant (-0.09): a one percentage point increase in the entry rate leads to a 0.09% drop in productivity.
 This suggests that, ceteris paribus, firms active in industries characterized by a higher entry rate are, on average, less productive.
 This result may be explained by the specific period under analysis.
 The period 2001-2011 witnessed heavy entry and experimentation by private businesses, several of which were characterized by low commercial abilities and simple technologies.